 The responsibility for identifying new candidates for Board nomination has been delegated to the Corporate Governance and Nominating Committee.
-As of the Effective Date, the Corporate Governance and Nominating Committee is comprised of Ms. Biln, Mr. McNeill and Mr. Lu, a majority of whom are independent directors.
+As of the Effective Date, the Corporate Governance and Nominating Committee is comprised of Mr. McNeill, Mr. To and Mr. Zuerblis, all of whom are independent directors.
 For further information concerning the responsibilities, powers and operations of the Corporate Governance and Nominating Committee see above under "General".
 If a vacancy occurs on the Board, or if additional members are deemed necessary, the Corporate Governance and Nominating Committee will, in consultation with the President and CEO, identify candidates who satisfy the skills and characteristics criteria and the long-term plan for the Board composition established by such committee.
-The Corporate Governance and Nominating Committee will recommend such candidates to the Board for appointment
+The Corporate Governance and Nominating Committee will recommend such candidates to the Board for appointment.

-On an annual basis, the Corporate Governance and Nominating Committee conducts a process whereby each director's experience and background is reviewed and information regarding potential additional skills and experience considered important to the Corporation at its current stage of development is assessed.
+On a periodic basis, the Corporate Governance and Nominating Committee conducts a process whereby each director's experience and background is reviewed and information regarding potential additional skills and experience considered important to the Corporation at its current stage of development is assessed.